hashicorp/terraform-provider-azurerm/website/docs/r/cdn_endpoint.html.markdown

 Each `origin` block supports fields documented below.

 * `origin_path` - (Optional) The path used at for origin requests.

+* `probe_path` - (Optional) the path to a file hosted on the origin which helps accelerate delivery of the dynamic content and calculate the most optimal routes for the CDN.
+This is relative to the `origin_path`.

 * `querystring_caching_behaviour` - (Optional) Sets query string caching behavior.
 Allowed values are `IgnoreQueryString`, `BypassCaching` and `UseQueryString`.
 Defaults to `IgnoreQueryString`.